elbb/bb-gitversion/example/ci/README.md

 **Note: Make sure that you have set up ssh access with your ssh-key in your git repository.**

-Fill in your ssh private key and your S3 credentials in `credentials.example.yaml` and rename it to `credentials.yaml`.
+Fill in your ssh private key and your credentials for the docker registry and S3 server in `credentials.example.yaml` and rename it to `credentials.yaml`.

 ### pipeline.yaml